 2. Volume projection/consumption

 Understanding how much coffee the roastery goes through on a daily, weekly, monthly, and yearly basis is crucial to managing green inventory needs.
 Luckily, there are many tools we can enlist to help gather this information.

-If it’s your first time doing this, start by working backwards.
-If the roastery supplies a café, figure out how much roasted coffee those cafes use each week.
+If it’s your first time doing this, start by working backward.
+If the roastery supplies a café, figure out how much-roasted coffee those cafes use each week.
 It’s the same for wholesale – how much roasted coffee is going to wholesale clients?
 Start with weekly pars and work from there to build monthly, quarterly, and annual pars.

 If you’ve been roasting more than a year, look at annual sales trends: getting a feel for when roasted coffee consumption goes up and when traffic dies down can be incredibly helpful for planning for green coffee management.
 Use your Point-of-Sale provider or your sales manager for precise details.
 December may be an incredibly busy month for your company, but everything comes to a complete halt in January.
 Use this info to order green coffee accordingly!

 If you’re using roasting software like Cropster, use historical roasting data to inform your decisions.
 Was there a month when you roasted more coffee for cold brew?
-When sales of your Holiday blend went up?
-Use all the data at your disposal do build a clear picture of your usual expected consumption of green coffee.
+When do sales of your Holiday blend go up?
+Use all the data at your disposal to build a clear picture of your usual expected consumption of green coffee.